 With some advance planning, you can continue to breastfeed after you return to work.

-- If possible, adjust your work schedule to minimize feeding times away from your baby.
+• Adjust your work schedule if possible to minimize feeding times away from your baby.
 Work part-time, job share, or work at home part of each day or week, if possible.